BenjaminKobjolke/FastTextSuggester/README.md

 3. Start typing a word like "please" or "meeting" to see line-based suggestions from example_line.txt
 4. Try typing words like "programming" or "software" to see word-based suggestions from example_words.txt
 5. Try typing names or email addresses to see suggestions from the example_data.tsv and example_contacts.csv files
+6. Try typing "email", "meeting", "support", or "project" to see multi-line template suggestions from templates_separator.txt

 ## File Type Support